Drug lord: Manuel Noriega

-For more than a decade, Panamanian Manuel Noriega was a highly paid CIA asset and collaborator, despite knowledge by U.S. drug authorities as early as 1971 that the general was heavily involved in drug trafficking and money laundering.
-Noriega facilitated "guns-for-drugs" flights for the Nicaraguan Contras, whom the U.S. were heavily supporting: providing protection and pilots, safe havens for drug cartel officials, and discreet banking facilities.
-He was arrested in 1990.
+By the early 1970s, American law enforcement officials had reports of Noriega's possible involvement with narcotics trafficking.
+No formal criminal investigations were begun, and no indictment was brought: according to Dinges, this was due to the potential diplomatic consequences.
+This evidence included the testimony of an arrested boat courier, and of a drug smuggler arrested in New York.
+Though Torrijos frequently promised the U.S. cooperation in dealing with drug smuggling, Noriega would have headed any effort at enforcement, and the U.S. began to see Noriega as an obstacle to combatting drug smuggling.
+Dinges writes that the U.S. government considered several options to move Noriega out of the drug trafficking business, including assassinating him, and linking him to a fictional plot against Torrijos.
+Though no assassination attempt was made, the other ploys may have been tried in the early 1970s, according to Dinges.
+Dinges wrote that beginning in 1972 the U.S. relaxed its efforts at trapping individuals involved with smuggling within the Panama government, possibly as a result of an agreement between Torrijos and U.S. President Richard Nixon.

 Ramon Arellano Felix

 Ramón Arellano Félix was a Mexican drug lord who was a founding member of the Tijuana drug cartel (a.k.a. the Arellano-Félix Organization) alongside his brothers.
 Arellano Félix was allegedly one of the most ruthless enforcers in the organization and was a suspect in various murders.
 He had been linked by Mexican police to the 1997 massacre of twelve members of a family outside of Ensenada, Baja California.
 The family was related to a drug dealer that had an unpaid debt to the Arellano Félix Cartel.
 On September 18, 1997, Arellano Félix was placed on the FBI's ten most-wanted list.
 In a sealed indictment in the United States District Court for the Southern District of California, he was charged with conspiracy to import cocaine and marijuana..
 Ramon and his brothers, primarily Benjamin Arellano Felix were the undisputed leaders of the Tijuana Cartel and developed an intense rivalry with Joaquin Guzman Loera's Sinaloa Cartel.
 The war between both organizations lasted more than 10 years until Ramón was killed in Mazatlán on February 10, 2002, by policemen allegedly on the payroll of the rival, Sinaloa Cártel.